 1.4.
 LITERATURE REVIEW

 The main motivation behind this project was to introduce a technology that would help the hearing impaired communicate better with hearing people.
 The World Health Organization estimates that 466 million people in the world suffer from some form of hearing impairment.
 With an aging population this number will only get higher.
 A new form of communication technology needs to be developed to meet this increasing demand.
 This will assist them in all aspects of life and perhaps increase their quality of life through the opening of new opportunities.
 The conventional technologies for hearing loss are prohibitively expensive, such as hearing aids.
 An in-depth study estimates the societal costs of severe to profound hearing loss in the US to be $297,000 per person during that person's life (Mohr, et al., 2000).
 This creates a burden on the hearing impaired where the less fortunate are left out of aid due to economic reasons.
 This leads to a decrease in their employment opportunities as there are not able to find employment due to their disability.
-According to the NHS, the National Health Service of the United Kingdom, the unemployment rate for those with hearing loss is 35 %.
+The unemployment rate for those with hearing loss is 35 % which is significantly higher than able bodied people (Hill and Wicks, 2017).
 This creates a divide in the deaf community through social class; the wealthy and the non-wealthy.
 Problems also arise at the school level, where hearing students’ negative attitudes towards deaf students were based on their problems communicating with them, such as frustration, fear, unfamiliarity, misunderstanding, and averseness to outgroups in general (Stinson and Liu, 1999).
 This project hopes to equalize the deaf community with a revolutionary technology that is affordable to all.

 Conventional hearing aids are not a miracle cure.
 Hearing aids only amplify the sounds it receives (Moore, 2004).
 They become troublesome when there are loud background noises or multiple people are speaking as it amplifies all sounds the same way.
 The best hearing aids on the market today can filter out sounds based on Digital Noise Reduction technology (DNR) such as the Siemens ACURIS Model S (Mueller, Weber, & Hornsby 2006) or employ the use of artificial intelligence to selectively receive or block sound.
 Another limitation of the hearing aids is that it relies upon the users natural hearing.
 People with mild hearing loss and intact auditory vestibular nerve will benefit immensely from hearing aids.
 Those who have damaged auditory vestibula nerve and thus are profoundly deaf will have no use for hearing aids.
 Hearing aids may only benefit a small portion of the deaf community due to its exclusivity and cost.